Keeping It Clean with CD One Price Cleaners

 Convenience in this case is a somewhat “relative” term that spans the extremes.
 For instance, the location in general, being on North West Hwy (Hwy 14), is very good, but the specific building location is far from great.
 It can be somewhat challenging to get to if you are crossing traffic, and you pretty much have to cross traffic almost any way you take.
 It is located in a small, tightly confined parking lot, and unfortunately, they don’t offer drive-thru service, which is even more awesome than it sounds if you’ve ever frequented a dry cleaner that offered that.

-And if they are busy, you can help yourself to a complementary cup of coffee while you wait, assuming it isn’t out of coffee…my experience has been mixed.
+And if they are busy, you can help yourself to a complimentary cup of coffee while you wait, assuming it isn’t out of coffee…my experience has been mixed.

 One thing to be aware of is that CD One Price Cleaners is a pre-pay service when you drop off your clothes.
 This may be a bit unexpected if you are used to cleaners where you pay upon pickup.
 Fortunately, they do accept credit cards now, which is a nice improvement at least.
 They also feature an ATM in the entrance.